univ-of-utah-marriott-library-apple/blade_runner/README.md

 Blade Runner is a JAMF based application that manages Mac computer systems through offboarding, enrolling, and updating JAMF records.
-It also secure erases internal disks, generates docuements from JAMF data, prints documents, and sends progress updates through Slack.
+It also secure erases internal disks, generates documents from JAMF data, prints those documents, and sends progress updates through Slack.

 # Contents